-For some context on the thoughts below, you can read this short Twitter thread.
-I greatly appreciate Chris' work on the Device & Virtue podcast and my critique here arises from a difference of opinion about what certain forms of technology can and cannot do.
+You can read this short Twitter thread for some context on the thoughts below.
+I greatly appreciate Chris' work on the Device & Virtue podcast.
+Still, my critique here arises from a different opinion about what specific forms of technology can and cannot do.
 I consider him a brother in the faith, and posting things on Instagram is no sin.

 My main contention is this: The fact that we can share our fake ash cross farther and wider means less when it's flattened.
 The humility inherent in kneeling before clergy to be reminded that we "come from dust and to dust we shall return" loses its weight when we can find good light and the best angle to perform the humility.
 Even when the humility is genuine, the medium assumes the posture of performance in its posters.
 An ash cross filter is necessarily more like the public piety of the pharisee than the contrite publican in Jesus' parable (Luke 18:9-14).

 Better to mourn what is lost, I think.

 If the goal is to elicit questions from those outside the faith, there are better ways than a virtual ash cross.
 Mourning what is lost (perhaps without an accompanying selfie) provides an occasion to communicate the value of such spiritual practices meaningfully.

 Tish Harrison Warren relates a fitting story: